ufal/lindat-corpora-conversions/data/treex/universal_dep/scripts/readme.md

-      wrapper for a single treex job because when I submitted treex directly, it did not find the Treex blocks = run this script on cluster to convert conllu to vertical (Manatee) format (this requires checking out the directory universal_dep and whole Treex to the cluster, and possibly adjusting the paths in ud_convert and run_treex
+      wrapper for a single treex job because when I submitted treex directly, it did not find the Treex blocks = run this script on cluster to convert conllu to vertical (Manatee) format (this requires checking out the directory universal_dep and whole Treex to the cluster, and possibly adjusting the paths in ud_convert and run_treex some jobs may fail, so after running ud_convert, run "grep err run_treex.sh.o*" and "grep 'Out of mem' run_treex.sh.o*" to find out which ones had problems

 process.sh
   - python generate_templates.py